sevdasanver/sevdasanver/README.md

   </a>
 </h1>

-✨ I am pursuing my master's degree at University of Pittsburgh.
+✨ I am currently pursuing my master's degree at University of Pittsburgh.

- ⚡ I’m currently learning Python programming language in Women in Tech Academy.
+ ⚡ I am learning Python programming language in Women in Tech Academy.

- 🔭 I'm in the <a href="https://sisterslab.co/">SistersLab</a> community.<br>
+ 🔭 I am in the <a href="https://sisterslab.co/">SistersLab</a> community.<br>

 <p align="center">
 <h3 align="left">Connect with me:</h3>